If you know and love my low carb granola recipe, buckle up for their portable counterpart, low carb granola bars!

 - Press the granola bar into the baking dish.
 Smooth out the top with a rubber spatula.

-- Bake in preheated oven for 33-36 minutes, rotating halfway in between.
+- Bake in preheated oven for 33-36 minutes, rotating the casserole dish halfway in between.
 You'll know they're done once the center is set, and the edges begin to brown.

 - Cool bars completely in the pan.